shtempel1986/wow_classic_interface/AddOns/SilverDragon/RECENT_CHANGES.md

-## Changed in v2024.1.1
+## Changed in v2024.10.1

-* Missed some of the separated-addon TOCs
+* Option to show relative times in the history window, on by default